 * A cold compress can be a homemade ice bag or gel-based ice packs and instant cold packs that are available in drugstores.

 * Bleeding after nose surgery rarely happens, but if it does, it can have different causes.
 If it happens within 12 hours after surgery, it is typically because of the rising of blood pressure, which is caused by pain or nausea and vomiting as a result of the anesthetics.
 To prevent bleeding caused by pain, painkillers should be taken.
 To contain nausea and vomiting, take antiemetic medications.
-Drinking alcohol increases the risk of bleeding as alcohol dilates (widens) nasal blood vessels.
+Drinking alcohol increases the risk of bleeding because alcohol dilates (widens) nasal blood vessels.

 What to eat and drink after nose surgery?